 It is anticipated that the service will have the potential to provide a full range of modern technology as NHS England develop their commissioning policies for the treatment of urological cancers.
-However, these technologies (such as the use of robotic surgery) are likely to be the subject of separate national policy and service specification documents and thus remain outside the scope of this service criteria document.
+However, these technologies are likely to be the subject of separate national policy and service specification documents and thus remain outside the scope of this service criteria document.